xDxOxCx/PraxisFortisWorkflow/database-instructions.md

 # Supabase Database Setup Instructions

-Please set up the database tables in your Supabase project by following these steps:
+**IMPORTANT**: The database tables need to be created manually in your Supabase dashboard for the application to work properly.

+Connection string: `postgresql://postgres.drfgolabfqynwkoatcim:[YOUR-PASSWORD]@aws-0-us-east-2.pooler.supabase.com:6543/postgres`

+## Required Setup Steps:

 ## 1. Go to Supabase SQL Editor
 1. Open your Supabase project dashboard at https://supabase.com/dashboard
+2. Click on your project: `drfgolabfqynwkoatcim`
-2. Navigate to the SQL Editor section
+3. Navigate to the SQL Editor section in the left sidebar
-3. Create a new query
+4. Click "New Query"

-## 2. Run the Database Setup Script
+## 2. Copy and Run the Database Setup Script
 Copy and paste the following SQL script to create the necessary tables:

 ```sql